 - Eigenvalues: Characteristic polynomial, diogonalisability, Cayley-Hamilton theorem.

 - Euclidean geometry, geometry of unitary transformations Scalar products and norms, orthogonality, normal maps, euclidean and unitary vector spaces.

 - Quadratic and hermitian forms, Principal axis theorem, Sylvester's law of inertia

 - Matrices II: Jordan normal form, matrix exponentials

 - Multilinear algebra: tensor products and tensor algebras, exterior product.

-The Master's programme starts in the summer and winter semester.
-The application is to be submitted via the online portal of the department.
-The application must be received by the university with the required application documents by 15.07. (cut-off deadline) for the winter semester and by 15.01. (cut-off deadline) for the summer semester.
+The Master's Degree programme begins each summer and winter semester.
+Applications must be submitted via the University's online portal with all required application documents by 15 July (cut-off deadline) for the October intake (winter semester) or 15 January (cut-off deadline) for the April intake (summer semester).

 The application is only valid for the semester applied for.

 The application must include the following documents:

 - Short Curriculum Vitae briefly describing your education career (please upload a PDF document; in German or English).
 Please include your date of birth and your name as given in your passport.
 Preferably, use the following form: Europass CV (extern link)